Figure53/QView/README.markdown

 ## Usage

  1. Drag a PDF file onto the window to view it.
- 2. Send OSC messages to control which page is displayed.
-Use this format:
+ 2. Send OSC messages to port 60000.
+You can control which page is displayed using this OSC format:

 /goto/page/number